Fabian-HC/SPL-OilUS/Quantlet 3 _ Regression-Analysis/README.txt

 Output:

-Regression tables for random effects, fixed effects, as well as Arellano-Bond estimator (heteroskedasticity and serial correlation consistent) and Driscoll and Kraay estimator (cross-sectional robust).
+Table with correlation coefficients, regression tables for random effects, fixed effects, as well as Arellano-Bond estimator (heteroskedasticity and serial correlation consistent) and Driscoll and Kraay estimator (cross-sectional robust).